949 Grill and Pot Lounge

 If BBQ isn’t your thing, 949 offers an expansive collection of hot pots with bullfrogs, fish heads, “special sheep scorpion,” black goat, and many far more common ingredients.
 You can also get baby clams and noodles, grilled garlic abalone (quite good!), and crawfish.
 Cold appetizers include northern Chinese mainstays such as cucumber, mushrooms, and a wonderfully lightly spiced vinegary noodle soup.

-949 Grill and Pot Lounge’s biggest problem, in our experience, was cleanliness.
-On our first visit, it had enough of an ant problem inside that we were squashing bugs on our table and clothes early in the meal.
+On our visit to the original Santa Ana location, 949 Grill and Pot Lounge’s biggest problem was cleanliness: It had enough of an ant problem inside that we were squashing bugs on our table and clothes early in the meal.
 Despite being the first people at our table after the restaurant opened for dinner, the surface wasn’t totally cleaned.

 Also, most of the desserts are expensive.
 When we visited, Kokonut-branded coconut tapioca jars were going for $11 each and vary from good (mango, peach, coffee) to not great (black sesame).
 Their $15 hawthorne, jujube, and durian cakes were both out of stock and out of budget when we visited.